Nevue Fine Art Marketing

 Toaster – Toasters are another subject to draw while in your kitchen.

-You can start to see you can come up with an abundance of ideas of what to draw in every room of your home.
+You can start to see you can come up with many ideas of what to draw in every room of your home.

-Trees and bushes – Trees and shrubs come in all different shapes and sizes and are excellent practice for when it is time to draw landscapes.
+Trees and bushes – Trees and shrubs come in different shapes and sizes and are excellent practice when drawing landscapes.

 Truck – If you like drawing cars, you probably would love drawing trucks.
 Vintage trucks have classy curves that are fun to sketch.